-If you have any questions about the role, you may contact MPI Talent Aquisition on email@example.com
+If you have any questions about the role, please contact Cynthia Greep – Senior Talent Acquisition Advisor on firstname.lastname@example.org

 The Ministry for Primary Industries is committed to providing a working environment that embraces and values inclusion and diversity.
 Your unique talents and experience will help us deliver exceptional services to our communities in Aotearoa.
 In return you'll enjoy an inclusive and flexible working environment in a diverse team of people while you're growing your career here in NZ and internationally.
 We actively encourage applications from all backgrounds.
 If you have any support or access requirements, we encourage you to tell us when you apply so that we can assist you through the recruitment process.